somleng/somleng-project/public/policy_documents/Terms_of_Service.md

 ## 1. INTENDED AUDIENCE

-These Terms of Use are intended only for users of Somleng as a Service, provided by Chatterbox Solutions.
-They do not apply to the usage of Somleng as an Open Source product or Digital Public Good.
-If you are using Somleng in this context please refer to the **[license agreement](https://github.com/somleng/somleng-project/blob/main/LICENSE)**.
+These Terms of Use apply exclusively to users of **Somleng as a Service** and **OpenEWS as a Service**, both provided by Chatterbox Solutions.
+They do **not** govern the use of Somleng or OpenEWS as open-source software or as Digital Public Goods.
+If you are using these platforms under their open-source licenses, please refer to the applicable license agreements: [Somleng License](https://github.com/somleng/somleng-project/blob/main/LICENSE) and [OpenEWS License](https://github.com/open-ews/open-ews/blob/develop/LICENSE).

 ## 2. AGREEMENT TO TERMS